Sarah Frances Hardy

 Sarah Frances Hardy (born April 28, 1969) is an American artist and author/illustrator, best known for her picture books.
 Her first book, Puzzled by Pink, was published by Viking Children's Books/Penguin Putnam in 2012.

 Biography

-Sarah Frances Hardy is an American author/illustrator of picture books, best known for her debut picture book Puzzled by Pink.
-Raised in Jackson, Mississippi, Sarah Frances graduated from Davidson College and majored in fine art.
+Raised in Jackson, Mississippi, Hardy graduated from Davidson College and majored in fine art.
 During college, she spent two summers at Parsons School of Design in New York City and Paris.
 After college, she attended the University of Mississippi School of Law and graduated cum laude.
 Following law school, she worked as a fine artist exhibiting her works in solo and group exhibitions throughout the Southeast and in New York.
 She switched gears to writing and illustrating children's books to fulfill a lifelong dream of being a published children's author.
 She currently resides in Oxford, Mississippi.